AKC Chihuahua puppies in Missouri

 - Get cash ahead of time to pay balance due.
 We accept cash only when picking up your puppy.
 Please plan ahead to get cash, as most banks have a daily limit to ATM withdrawals-not enough for the balance due.
 It has happened before that someone had to leave without their puppy only to make the drive to our house a 2nd time, because they planned to get cash from an ATM on the way on a Sunday and couldn’t withdraw enough.

-Purchase before picking up your puppy (please don't wait to go shopping on your way home from picking him/her up):
+Purchase before picking up your puppy (please don't wait to go shopping until you are on your way home from picking him/her up):

 - Puppy food of your choice, to mix with the sample of your puppy's current food we will send home with him/her